 These policies include self-isolation at homes in case of being sick, using alcohol-based hand sanitizers in case there is no soap available, ensuring that every child has a personal thermometer, conducting temperature checks at school gates, cancelling all trips to China, giving vacation leaves to students that have had direct contact with someone suspected to have coronavirus.

-2. The Ministry of Health Coronavirus Guidelines
+2. Coronavirus Guidelines in Schools

-The Ministry of Health issued guidelines for schools to be implemented, for example,
+Guidelines issued for schools are, for example,

 - Ensuring there is running water and soap in toilets.